 Another fast-growing shade tree, the Tuliptree (Liriodendron tulipifera) is known for its bright green leaves that turn golden yellow in the fall.
 This flowering tree can be expected to bloom in May and June, producing tulip-shaped flowers with greenish-yellow petals with an orangey base.
 If that wasn’t convincing enough, the stems of this beauty are known to be quite aromatic.
 Wildlife, including birds, love this tree with flowers providing nectar for hummingbirds.
 Give this tree full sun and moist, slightly acidic, and well-drained soil and expect heights up to 90’ at maturity.

-This tree needs a lot of space, as it grows to be a large, picturesque tree that can live many years.
-The leaves have a very interesting shape, which flutter in the wind and turn a brilliant yellow in the fall.
+This tree needs a lot of space, as it grows to be a large, picturesque tree that can live for many years.
+The leaves have a very interesting shape, which flutters in the wind and turns a brilliant yellow in the fall.

 6. Swamp White Oak